 About Wabash National Corporation

 This press release contains certain forward-looking statements as defined by the Private Securities Litigation Reform Act of 1995.
-Forward-looking statements convey Wabash National’s current expectations or forecasts of future events.
+Forward-looking statements convey Wabash National Corporation’s and Supreme Industries, Inc.’s current expectations or forecasts of future events.
 All statements contained in this press release other than statements of historical fact are forward-looking statements.
-These forward-looking statements include, among other things, all statements regarding Wabash National’s acquisition of Supreme Industries.
+These forward-looking statements include, among other things, all statements regarding Wabash National’s and Supreme Industries’ outlooks for trailer, truck body and specialized vehicle shipments, backlogs, expectations regarding demand levels for trailers, truck bodies, specialized vehicles, non-trailer equipment and other diversified product offerings, pricing, profitability and earnings, cash flow and liquidity, opportunity to capture higher margin sales, new product innovations, growth and diversification strategies and expectations with regards to capital allocation.
 These and other forward-looking statements are subject to certain risks and uncertainties that could cause actual results to differ materially from those implied by the forward-looking statements.
-Risks and uncertainties include, among others, the successful integration of Supreme into Wabash National’s business subsequent to the closing of the transaction; adverse reactions to the proposed transaction by customers, suppliers or strategic partners; dependence on key personnel and customers; reliance on proprietary technology; management of growth and organizational change; risks associated with litigation; uncertain economic conditions, including the possibility that customer demand may not meet our expectations; risks in implementing and sustaining improvements in Wabash National’s manufacturing operations and cost containment; dependence on industry trends; and competitive actions in the marketplace.
-Readers should review and consider the various disclosures made by Wabash National in this press release and its reports to its stockholders and periodic reports on Forms 10-K and 10-Q.
+Without limitation, these risks and uncertainties include uncertain economic conditions including the possibility that customer demands may not meet expectations, increased competition, reliance on certain customers and corporate partnerships, risks of customer pick-up delays, shortages and costs of raw materials, including the availability of chassis, risks in implementing and sustaining improvements in Wabash National’s or Supreme Industries’ manufacturing operations and cost containment efforts, changes in the costs or scope of certain regulatory actions, including product recalls, dependence on industry trends, timing and costs of indebtedness , the risk that the conditions to the offer or the merger set forth in the agreement and plan of merger will not be satisfied or waived, uncertainties as to the timing of the tender offer and merger, uncertainties as to how many Supreme stockholders will tender their stock in the offer, the risk that competing offers will be made, changes in either companies’ businesses during the period between now and the closing, the successful integration of Supreme into Wabash’s business subsequent to the closing of the transaction, adverse reactions to the proposed transaction by customers, suppliers or strategic partners; dependence on key personnel and customers, reliance on proprietary technology; management of growth and organizational change, risks associated with litigation, and competitive actions in the marketplace.
+Readers should review and consider the various disclosures made by Wabash National and Supreme Industries in this press release and in each company’s reports to its stockholders and periodic reports on Forms 10-K and 10-Q.

 Corporate Communications Manager